 Individual Factors.
 Individual factors are also considered by the Compensation Committee in establishing the compensation packages of our Named Executive Officers.
-These factors include the level and breadth of experience and responsibility of the officer, the complexity of the position, individual performance and growth potential, and the difficulty of replacement.
+These factors include the level and breadth of experience and responsibility of the officer, the complexity of the position, individual performance and growth potential, the difficulty of replacement, and the individual's tenure in his/her role.
 Individual performance of our Named Executive Officers is evaluated in large part based upon the achievement of group and personal goals that are established by management and approved by the Compensation Committee each year.
-These goals for fiscal year 2016 are described below.
+These goals for fiscal year 2017 are described below.
 The Company's Chief Executive Officer discusses with the Compensation Committee his review and analysis of the performance of the other Named Executive Officers and makes recommendations to the Committee regarding their respective compensation packages.

-2016 Individual Performance Goals Management identified and the Compensation Committee approved five common objectives for all of our Named Executive Officers for fiscal year 2016.
+2017 Individual Performance Goals.
+Management identified and the Compensation Committee approved five common objectives for all of our Named Executive Officers for fiscal year 2017.
 They were as follows: